-The RFBA includes a 2 x 40 character LCD and a navigation style button that allows the user to adjust all settings and monitor all available parameters.
-The navigation control has up, down, left, right, and enter buttons that allow the user to adjust most parameters.
-Some of the more advanced features are available via the Ethernet interface.
-The display incorporates arrows to assist the user during menu navigation.
-Upon product initialization the RFBA will display the frequency and RSSI level of all three tuners, see Figure 6.
-The RFBA will also default to this main screen after one minute of user inactivity.
+The RFBA includes a 2 x 40 character LCD and a navigation-style button that allows the user to adjust most settings and monitor most available parameters.
+The navigation control has up, down, left, right, and enter buttons.
+Long-pressing the up or down button will auto-increment/-decrement the current field until the button is released.
+Some of the more advanced features of the RFBA are only accessible via the Ethernet interface, though these features are generally only applicable when Ethernet is connected.
+The display incorporates arrows allow menu navigation.
+Upon product initialization, the RFBA will display, for each tuner, the currently tuned frequency and one other parameter that is configured in each tuner's setup menu as "Main Meter."
+FIGURE 6 shows an example main screen.
+The RFBA will also default to this main screen after a defined period of inactivity, if the user has configured the "Screen Timeout" option under the System menu.